Running Jobs Through Scheduler (SLURM)

 module purge

-module load intel/18.0.2
+module load intel/19.1.2

-./test.exe
+srun ./test.exe

 exit 0

-※ Example of using 1 node sequentially
+※ Example of occupying 1 node and running a sequential job

 • CPU OpenMP Program